1. Establish hospital Quality Improvement Committee (QIC) – Include Aboriginal community representatives

 3. Gathering information on Aboriginal patient experience of hospital care may involve consultation with community, patient surveys, patient journeys and so on.
 Although it is important to get Aboriginal patient and community feedback, it is also critical to look at hospital data.
 This data can be obtained from the relevant state government department but it is important in a CQI process to establish a regular collection and reporting of relevant data at the hospital level so that any improvement activities can be assessed over time to see if they are effective.
 This can also establish an awareness in the hospital that Aboriginal patient care can, in part, be assessed by the examination of hospital data, for example rates of ‘Left with Incomplete Treatment’/’Discharge Against Medical Advice’/’Incomplete Emergency Assessment’.
 Hospital data may also be gathered in the form of a cultural audit.

-a) How should you go about working with the local Aboriginal organisations?
+a) How should you go about working with local Aboriginal health organisations?

-b) What is different about this feedback process compared to what already exists with AHLOs?
+b) What is different about this feedback process compared to what already exists with ALO’s?

-c) What resources would be useful to improve the connection betwen the hospital and the Aboriginal community?
+c) What resources would be useful to improve the connection between the hospital and the Aboriginal community?